 Thyroid cysts are fluid-filled sacs that can develop in the thyroid gland.
 The thyroid gland is a small organ in the neck that secretes hormones that regulate the speed of chemical processes in the body (known as the metabolic rate).
 Thyroid cysts, a type of thyroid nodule or lump, are usually fairly small, ranging in size from less than a third of an inch across to an inch across, or larger in rare cases.
 The fluid-filled cysts are usually benign or noncancerous, but occasionally they contain solid material in addition to the fluid, and this may be cause for concern.

-- Q What should I expect from a biopsy for my thyroid cysts?
+- Q What do I need to know about caring for someone with thyroid cysts?

 - Q Are there alternative treatments for thyroid cysts?

 - Q What are calcifications of the thyroid gland?